alishbah13/ArticleRecommendationSystem/README.md

 Abstract:

 The rapid growth of scientific articles is creating a problem of information overload for the researchers.
 Due to which both novice and expert researchers find it very difficult to find relevant articles of their interest.
 Therefore, there is a need for an application that will be able to recommend similar articles to the researcher.
-To overcome this problem, we will develop a web- based scientific articles recommendations system that will recommend scientific articles of user interest based on text classification Doc2Vec modeling scheme and cosine similarity measure.
+To overcome this problem, we will develop a web- based scientific articles recommendations system that will recommend scientific articles of user interest based on text classification Doc2Vec modeling scheme and a similarity measure.